-Prerequisites: BUSI 1112 and 2222 An application of the techniques learned in BUSI 2221 and 2222 with special emphasis on the preparation of reports which provide information for decision-making by management.
+An application of the techniques learned in BUSI 2221 and 2222 with special emphasis on the preparation of reports which provide information for decision-making by management.
 Planning and control of business operations through an analysis of cost behaviour are also examined.
 Note: Students who have received credit for BUSI 3321 may not take this course for credit.

-BUSI 3324 Taxation
+Taxation

-Taxationhalf unitPrerequisite: BUSI 2222 or permission of the instructorA study of the Canadian tax environment with specialemphasis on personal and corporate income tax, enablingstudents to recognize tax implications of business decisionsthey will face daily in their future careers and situations whereexternal advice from specialists is needed.
-(Also listed underCanadian Studies)
+Prerequisite: BUSI 2222 or permission of the instructor A study of the Canadian tax environment with special emphasis on personal and corporate income tax, enabling students to recognize tax implications of business decisions they will face daily in their future careers and situations where external advice from specialists is needed.
+(Also listed under Canadian Studies)

-Intermediate Accounting: Assets Prerequisite: BUSI 2222
+Intermediate Accounting: Assets